Learn about French language programs in schools

 • As much as possible, communication with French Immersion students is in French.
 However, both English and French are used in the school, which means:

-• most PA announcements are made in English;
+• most announcements are made in English;

 • many teachers and other staff communicate with one another and with students in English;